This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Creating a to-scale simple garden plan can help you design your perfect home vegetable garden.
-This is how to create a very simple one using simple art tools and paper Full video at the end
+Create a simple garden plan to help you design your perfect home vegetable garden.
+All you need is a measuring tape, simple art tools and paper.
+Full video at the end

 It’s officially been a month since we’ve moved into our new house.
 I’m sure you’ve been there before so you’ll understand just how mega stressful and mega exciting it’s been.
 Boxing things up, moving things, taking a moment to soak in the new home and smile.
 I’ve been detailing the move, house redecorating, and the new garden on YouTube if you fancy seeing what it’s all about.
 The house is small and the inside is almost finished so my attention is turning to the garden.
 I have so many plans for it!
 Fragrant roses, an edible hedge, and lots of vegetables.
 I want to design it properly though so the first step is drawing a simple garden plan.

 Why a Simple Garden Plan is important

 The back garden is currently a grassy lawn, evergreen shrubs, a greenhouse, and some beautiful little fruit trees.
 It sounds like a lot already but to a veggie gardener like me it’s a blank slate.
 I’ve been dreaming about what will be growing there and have already jumped the gun and purchased a new garden arch.
 I’d planned to put it in last weekend but then realized that I wasn’t quite sure where I should place it.
 I’d not yet figured out where my garden beds were going.